-A Long Walk to Freedom is the 2nd chapter of Class 10 English syllabus, which is the autobiography of Nelson Mandela, the anti-apartheid revolutionary and first black prime minister who served south Africa from 1994 -1999.
-The following is the summary of A Long Walk to Freedom Class 10 and the prose section which includes Mandela’s inauguration ceremony and excerpts from his speeches which illustrates the struggles Mandela has to undergo as a freedom fighter.
-Let’s learn everything about a long walk to freedom Class 10 notes.
+A Long Walk to Freedom is the 2nd chapter of the Class 10 English syllabus, which is the autobiography of Nelson Mandela, the anti-apartheid revolutionary and first black prime minister who served South Africa from 1994 -1999.
+The following is the summary of A Long Walk to Freedom Class 10 and the prose section which includes Mandela’s inauguration ceremony and excerpts from his speeches which illustrate the struggles Mandela had to undergo as a freedom fighter.
+Let’s learn everything about a long walk to Freedom Class 10 notes.

 Nelson Mandela A Long Walk to Freedom Class 10 Summary

 After nearly three centuries of white supremacy in South Africa, the country witnessed its first Black President, Nelson Mandela who be won the first and foremost democratic elections on May 10, 1994.
 Mandela’s party clocked in a historic win with 252 votes out of 400.
 A Long Walk to Freedom chapter in Class 10 is an extract from Nelson Mandela’s autobiography which elucidates the struggle faced by the black community in South Africa riddled with apartheid.
 Here is a summary of A Long Walk to Freedom:

 - Mandela took his oath as the President in the Union Buildings amphitheatre in Pretoria in the presence of several prominent political figures and world leaders across the globe.
 He commenced his speech by addressing all the dignitaries and assured the citizens they would never experience similar suppression of one group over another.

 - Nelson Mandela vowed that in the democratic country that he’d established there would never be discrimination against people, irrespective of caste, colour, creed or race and that government would treat people with due respect and equality.